J-TUREK/J-TUREK/README.md

 ## Hi, I’m Jamie Turek

-- I’m a professional web developer with a degree in mathematics who's passionate about creating dynamic, intelligent, modern websites using `Django` and `React`.
+- I’m a professional web developer and mathematics graduate who's passionate about creating dynamic, intelligent, modern websites using `Django` and `React`.
 I develop `ASP.NET` applications professionally.

 - 💞️ I'm heavily interested in **Cryptocurrency** and the **Stock Market** and I'm continually developing my knowledge of financial markets and the most relevant software skills with the goal of automating the trading process.